Wednesday, October 15, 2014

 DB's Song of the Day (day 288): "PLAYING IN THE BAND" (1971) The Grateful Dead

 Tomorrow is the birthday of Bob Weir, the other primary vocalist and songwriter for the Grateful Dead, with Jerry Garcia, and the rather irregular rhythm guitarist.
 Weir has an immediately recognizable singing voice and, as in today’s song, sometimes indulges in unusual inflections.
 Weir generally represented the rocking—and rockabilly—side of the Dead while Garcia handled more of the blues and the sometimes hymn-like vibes they’d get into.
 Though both could switch off quite effectively too.
-Weir, for instance, is responsible for the sequence of meditative tunes called “Weather Report Suite” on In the Wake of the Flood (1973).
+Weir, for instance, is responsible for the sequence of meditative tunes called “Weather Report Suite” on Wake of the Flood (1973).

 Today’s song became a favorite of mine from The Grateful Dead, the early album—with Europe ’72—that epitomizes to me the Dead sound.
 They were pretty much magical in that 1970-73 period.
 “Playing in the Band,” according to wikipedia is the fourth most-played song in the Dead’s extensive repertoire, so that’s saying something about it’s recognizability among Deadheads, even if most of the rest of the earth probably never heard it.
 I could’ve picked a perhaps more widely known song, like “Truckin’” which actually got airplay and is an autobiographical portrait of the band c.
 1970, what with life on the road and drug busts and the like, and the great lines that seem to sum up the Dead’s outlook: “Sometimes the light’s all shining on me / Other times I can barely see / Lately it occurs to me / What a long, strange trip it’s been.”